Data Types

 The latter statement total += 5.4; is the same as total = (int) (total + 5.4);

-- The makers of Java created a class that allows you to work with integers in a more efficient manner than using int primitive variables.
-The Integer class is called a wrapper class because an Integer object wraps itself around a primitive int variable but gives a client programmer additional flexibility.
+- The makers of Java created a class that allows you to work with integers and floating-point values (i.e. decimal numbers) in a more efficient manner than using the int and double primitive variables.
+The Integer and Double classes are called wrapper classes because an Integer object "wraps" itself around a primitive int variable and a Double object "wraps" itself around a double variable.
 Technically, Integer and Double are not primitive data types but are classes.

 - The Integer class allows you to work with Integer wrapper objects that can store whole numbers.
 The statement